What is Flutter?

 - Realize custom, beautiful, brand-driven designs, without the limitations of OEM widget sets

-Flutter includes a functional-reactive framework, a 2D rendering engine, ready-made widgets, and development tools.
+Flutter includes a modern react-style framework, a 2D rendering engine, ready-made widgets, and development tools.
 These components work together to help you design, build, test, and debug apps.
 Everything is organized around a few core principles.

 Everything’s a Widget